whage/docker-presentation/slides/docker.md

 - other container runtimes: rkt, cri-o, podman, others...
 - services provided by Docker:
 	- running containers and managing their state
-	- managing images - image build (Dockerfile), remote repositories
+	- building images, managing remote repositories
 	- managing persistence for containers
 	- managing networking for containers